puspanjalis/puspanjalis/README.md

 💞️ I’m looking to collaborate on Research and Development , Real Time Use Case Development in AI/ML and Cloud AI

-🥅 𝟮𝟬𝟮5 𝗚𝗼𝗮𝗹𝘀: Explore the more and more research of Voice bases AI Agents, Agentic AI, AI Roadmap and Strategy ans AI Innovation in Business Transformation.
+🥅 **2025 𝗚𝗼𝗮𝗹𝘀**: Explore the more and more research of Voice bases AI Agents, Agentic AI, AI Roadmap and Strategy ans AI Innovation in Business Transformation.

 📫 How to reach me puspanjalisarma23@gmail.com